yaahc/yaahallo.github.io/_posts/2020-10-18-building-your-own-error-type.md

 ### Programmatic API - aka Reacting To Specific Errors

-So I started by sketching out the API and the basic types.
-I started with just the handling bit because it seemed easiest.
+I started by sketching out the API and the basic types.
+First with just the handling bit because it seemed easiest.
 I split it into a `lib.rs` file and another `examples/report.rs` file to easily run the "test" to visually inspect the output and make sure that all the APIs worked together as expected:

 `lib.rs`: